Concept Mapping My Academic Writing Course

 Slide 1.png

-I offer the next few slides with only minimal comment.
+I offer the next few slides with minimal comment, but feel free to review the text in each one.

 Slide 2.png